isakkjerstad/illustrations/README.md

-# illustrations
+# Illustrations
-Custom made free to use illustrations.
+This repository contains custom made illustrations and photos you can use as you might wish, according to the provided licence.